rghdrms/Global-Terrorism-Dataset-Analysis/README.md

 - Most Weapon type used: Explosives
 - Most terrorist group: Taliban
 - Most affected target: Private Citizens & Property

 ## Most Frequent Values in Numeric Columns:
 Most frequent year for attacks: 2015

-## Trends in terrorist attacks over the years.
-## Relationship between the number of casualties and the type of attack.

 # Key Visualizations

 ## Line plot showing the trend of terrorist attacks over the years.
 - The line plot shows that the terrorist attacks increased after 2010